Modernizing outdated platforms to better assist today’s users of government systems.

 UX is now beginning to take center stage during application refreshes of these antiquated systems.
 Providing a great experience has not only proven to increase the submission of data, but also the accuracy of it.

-I work among a small team of designers to provide primary UX focus to development teams, as well as other stakeholders, in an agile environment.
+I work among a small team of designers to provide a human-centered design focus to development teams, as well as other stakeholders, in an agile environment.

 Occassionally it is the job of the designer to wear the hat of front-end developer, in order to provide guidance on look and feel—in code—to ensure designs are translated as intended.